Extra Information

 over the policeman's head.
 He claims it will protect Edna in the event

-that the district attorney decides to prosecute the person with the best
+that the district attorney decides to prosecute the person with the

 motive.